AGaliciaMartinez/Final-Project-Computational-Physics/journal.md

 We have done some research and found a few keys resources:
-1. Recent papers outlining the decoupling sequence and how the electron state can be computed from the physical parameters of the system (this information makes the first plot we want to create less of a computationally difficult task and more an exercise in plotting a long function).
+1. Recent papers outlining the decoupling sequence and how the electron state can be computed from the physical parameters of the system.
 2. A Python library called QuTiP.
 This is a very valuable quantum toolbox, including such things as a master equation solver for time evolution of a system directly from a given Hamiltonian, plotting on the Bloch sphere and other cool visualization help, etc. Some of